 WSUS Automated Maintenance (WAM) fills the gap between manually running through figuring out how to find and implement random SQL Scripts to fix certain things, figuring out a way to schedule them with task scheduler, manually or via task scheduler running the SCW, and being able to see the output of these commands to identify any possible issues.
-From helping other people with their WSUS issues, I’ve seen that there are a number of areas that help shrink your content folder and prevent issues that are common that the Microsoft guide doesn’t even touch on.
-They’ve been built out as features of WAM.
+From helping other people with their WSUS issues, we have seen that there are a number of areas that help shrink your content folder and prevent issues that are common that the Microsoft guide does not even touch on.
+They have been built out as features of WAM.

 WSUS Automated Maintenance is priced as a tier-based pricing model.
 The more WSUS servers you use, the more you will pay.
-WSUS Automated Maintenance is CHEAP AND AFFORDABLE to any business who has a need for WSUS including those who use System Center Configuration Manager (SCCM) which uses WSUS as distribution points.
+WSUS Automated Maintenance is CHEAP AND AFFORDABLE to any business who has a need for WSUS including those who use Microsoft Endpoint Configuration Manager (MECM/SCCM) which uses WSUS as distribution points.
 If you have 1 server handling 15 clients or 5000 clients, the price of licensing WAM is the same.
 If you have a more distributed network with 5 downstream servers and 1 upstream server, handling 200 clients or 20,000 clients, the price of licensing WAM is the same (1 upstream and 5 downstream).
-Please look at the features of WAM and decide for yourself if the time saving is worth the expense, then please purchase a subscription for WAM for every WSUS server you have in your network and then WAM your server! ™
+Please look at the features of WAM and decide for yourself if the time saving is worth the expense, then please purchase a subscription for WAM for every WSUS server you have in your network and then WAM your server! ®